Tools#

 logbook-options

-• Add log entry - manually create a flight entry by referring to the Flight Time topic
+• Add log entry – Manually create a flight entry (see Flight Time)

-• Send log by email - send the entire logbook flights or selected flight by Email.
+• Send log by email – Send the full logbook or selected flights via email

-• Set initial time and landings - set the values for time and landings
+• Set initial time and landings – Define initial total flight time and number of landings

 Note